Coddle yourself with a heart warming, comforting Irish sausage stew on Saint Patrick’s Day.

 Now this method works well to make sure the sausages and rashers are cooked through, but there’s something about pale, anemic looking sausages that I don’t find appetizing.
 My trick is to brown the outside of the sausages before adding them to the stew to make the color palate of the final product more eye appealing.

 Another tip is not to bother adding salt.
 The rashers are plenty salty without overdosing on Ireland’s favorite seasoning.
-Plenty pepper is needed to give this stew a little kick.
+The bacon fat adds lovely flavor depth.
+Plenty black pepper is needed to give this stew a little kick.

 And so without further ado, here’s my recipe and step-by-step photo tutorial for good, old Dublin coddle.